okjuan/vbook/_posts/2024-08-19-my-pattern-language.md

 But neutrality and meaninglessness do as well.
 Each bit and each place devoid of meaning is like a little leak out of which seeps out the precious feeling of hominess.
 They silently steal from our home's potential as a place for rest and renewal.

+### d) make things adjustable

+TVs that can be turned sideways, pulled forward, and pushed back.
+Lamps that can be tweaked into different angles, pointed in different directions, or even carried around the home.
+Couch cushions that can be tilted and propped up into convenient positions.
+Coffee tabletops that can be lifted up towards the sofa.
+A computer monitor that can be swiveled in and out of the way.
+Retractable awnings covering patios and balconies – see pattern #244, _canvas roofs_.
+In these there's a joy akin to that of the bluetooth speaker, the laptop, and a pair of wireless headphones.
+A degree of freedom and flexibility that may sound trivial but gives so much satisfaction.